Amr-Muhammad/cookiecutter/{{ cookiecutter.folder_name }}/README.md

 │       └── login.ts <- login component class and locators
 └── core
-    └── auth.setup.ts <- you will add different auth user here └── config.ts <- you will never change this
+    └── auth.setup.ts <- you will add different auth user here └── index.<ts <- you will never change this
+└── config.ts <-  stores environment variables related to test
 ```

 We also have below commands to run different tests